stinger0962/LeetCode/flatten_binary_tree_to_linked_list.md

                                  R
 ```

 So where is the somewhere else?
 We see that the flattened tree is a pre-order traversal.
-Thus, node->right should be appended to the right-most node of node->left subtree.
+Thus, node->right should be appended to the right-most node in the subtree of root->left.
+We call this node **left tail**.

 Let's have a look at both recursive and iterative solutions.